jasonaaronwilson/inkblock/README.md

 # Architecture

 We appear to have roughly two basic choices - multiplex a single "connection" (perhaps simply using stdin and stdout connected to pipes) or somehow establish multiple connections (perhaps by launching a proxy for each windows and simply using pipes).

+An interesting reason to use a single connection is because it means we can reuse the graphics client stdin/stdout to communicate with the graphics server.
+Imagine if the first thing printed to STDOUT was some magic number that said "treat my output as inkblock and begin to send me events".
+The "full screen" launcher would try to make the client behave like an ordinary windowing app, but if launched from a shell inside of a tool like a code editor, now the code editor can control the layout of windows, embed them into the right places, etc. There is a reason the "sixel" format has become popular again...